 The ratio of Revenue Deficit to Fiscal Deficit and decomposition of Primary Deficit into Primary Revenue Deficit and Capital Expenditure (including Loans & Advances) would indicate the quality of deficit in the State's finances.
 The ratio of Revenue Deficit to Fiscal Deficit indicates the extent to which borrowed funds were used for current consumption.
 Further, a persistently high ratio of Revenue Deficit to Fiscal Deficit also indicates that the asset base of the State is continuously shrinking and a part of borrowings (Fiscal Liabilities) does not have any asset back-up.
-The bifurcation of Primary Deficit (Table 1.34) would indicate the extent to which the deficit was on account of enhancement in Capital Expenditure, which may be desirable to improve the productive capacity of the State's economy.
+The bifurcation of Primary Deficit (Table 1.34) would indicate the extent to which may be desirable to improve the productive capacity of the State's economy.